Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 What are the symptoms?

 Initial symptoms may not suggest the diagnosis.
-Patients can initially complain of a headache and light sensitivity.
+Patients may initially complain of a headache and light sensitivity.
 Later, patients may notice an area of a burning skin sensitivity which can become quite painful.
 Afterwards, a blistering rash typically develops, which is restricted to either the left or right side of the body.
 This curious distribution of the rash is because the shingles virus is present in nerves on one side of the body only.
-For example, if doctors examine a rash that extends to both sides of the body, then shingles is not the diagnosis.
+If doctors examine a rash that extends to both sides of the body, then shingles is not the diagnosis.
 Some patients complain of persistent pain even after the rash has disappeared.

 How is shingles diagnosed?